 Identify your strengths and tailor your statement accordingly.

 Once you understand what the job position needs, meet their demands with your strengths.
 Just be sure that what you mention is tailored specifically towards the job position.

-However, don’t just say any skill.
+Don’t just say any skill.
 It needs to be something you’re genuinely good at and confident in.
-Otherwise, don’t lie or be dishonest.
+Don’t lie or be dishonest.

 Start with a hook

 Begin your objective statement by grabbing the recruiter’s interest with something compelling.
 You can do this by combining the previous steps, and using specific words to get them engaged.

 When recruiters start reading your resume objective, they should grasp your relevant experience and career goals.